grenaud/unix_pipes_tutorial/README.md

 *stdout (Standard Output)

-`stdout` stands for "standard output" and is where a program sends its regular output.
+`stdout` stands for "standard output", where a program sends its regular output.
 In most cases, this is your terminal screen.
-For example, when a command or program runs successfully, the result is displayed on `stdout`.
+For example, when a command or program runs successfully, the result is displayed on `stdout`, i.e. your terminal.
 You can redirect this output to a file if you don’t want it displayed on the screen.
-For example:
+For example, if you have a program that simply writes out "Hello World!" to the terminal, you can redirect this output from the terminal to a file.
+When you achieve this, it still writes it out to the `stdout` but the directory of `stdout` would be changed.
+You can achieve this with the following command:

-[command] > output.txt
+python3 hello_world.py > output.txt

-This command takes what would normally appear on the screen and saves it to a file called `output.txt`.
+Let's break down this code together.
+First, we need to write python3 in unix-based systems to call python files successfully.
+Then, we need to say which file would be called.
+In this case, let's name our little program `hello_world.py`.
+When you give only these two as a command, it will normally write out `Hello World!` to the terminal.
+But instead, we are saying `> output.txt` to redirect the output into a file.
+You can redirect this output also to the `null container`.
+Null Container is a place that acting like a black hole.
+Redirected outputs will be gone forever.
+You can achieve this with:

+python3 hello_world.py > /dev/null

 *stdin (Standard Input)

 `stdin` stands for "standard input" and is where a program receives its input.
 By default, this is the keyboard, but it can also come from a file or the output of another command.
 For example, if you run a command and are prompted to type something, that input is coming from `stdin`.

+Imagine our `hello_world.py` also says our name!
+As the program can not know your name, "legally", you need to specify this.
+You can give your name like this:

+python3 hello_world.py ozgur

+Aaaaand it won't work.
+It is because normally, your python code can not understand if an `argument` exists in your command line.
+The library named `argparse` in python helps you to take inputs from the command line!
+When you set up argparse and modify your code correctly, it will take input from the command line and process it.

+Now imagine you have two python codes.
+One of them picks a random name and the second one prints Hello World [name] with given input.
+You can run your first code, see what it outputs, and use the second code by writing the output of the first code.
+It won't bother you since you are taking only one name at a time, but imagine inputting 50 random names.
+To hindering this hard work, you can use `pipes!` Pipe is a kind of operator in unix-based systems, that helps you connect `stdout` and `stdin` of different codes.
+Also when you want to use the `pipe` operator, you do not need `argparse`.
+It takes the output of the first one and gives it to the second one.
-You can also pipe the output of one command as the input (`stdin`) for another command like this:
+You can achieve this like this:

-command1 | command2
+python3 random_name_generator.py | python3 hello_world.py
-In this case, `command1`'s output becomes `command2`'s input.
+In this case, `random_name_generator.py`'s output becomes `hello_world.py`'s input.

+But wait!
+Yet it does not need to use argparse, you still have to take the output by using `sys.stdin.read()` to take input correctly.
+The exact usage of it may vary based on your code.

 *stderr (Standard Error)